wjl/hashpass/README.txt

 	2. Collect the password identifier strings from the user.

-	3. Concatenate the master password and the identifier strings, separated by null characters.
+	3. Concatenate the master password and the identifier strings, separated by null characters, and normalize it to Unicode NFD.

-	4. Take the concatenated plain text and compute the SHA-512 digest.
+	4. Take the concatenated plain text and compute the SHA-512 digest over it as UTF-8 data.

 	5. Convert to the digest to base-94 or base-10, as requested by the user.